Information about Carbimazole

 How carbimazole works

-Carbimazole lowers the amount of thyroid hormones produced by the thyroid gland.
+Carbimazole is an anti-thyroid medication.
+It works by reducing the amount of thyroid hormones produced by the thyroid gland.

 Common side effects of carbimazole